 Explanatory Note.
 Subsection (b) provides a comprehensive definition of "factual cause."
-In the vast majority of cases, factual causation will be proven under paragraph (b)(1) by showing that the defendant was the logical, but-for cause of a result.
-The inquiry required by this paragraph is essentially empirical, though also hypothetical: it asks what the world would have been like if the defendant had not performed his or her conduct.
-In rare cases, however, when the defendant is one of multiple actors that independently contribute to producing a particular result, factual causation may also be proven under paragraph (b)(2) by showing that the defendant's conduct was sufficient-even if not necessary-to produce the prohibited result.
-Although in this situation it cannot be said that, but for the defendant's conduct, the result in question would not have occurred, the fact that the defendant's conduct was by itself sufficient to cause the result provides an adequate basis for treating the defendant as a factual cause.
+In the vast majority of cases, factual causation will be proven under paragraph (b)(1) by showing that the defendant was the logical, but-for cause of a result.5 The inquiry required by this paragraph is essentially empirical, though also hypothetical: it asks what the world would have been like if the defendant had not performed his or her conduct.6 In rare cases, however, when the defendant is one of multiple actors that independently contribute to producing a particular result, factual causation may also be proven under paragraph (b)(2) by showing that the defendant's conduct was sufficient-even if not necessary-to produce the prohibited result.7 Although in this situation it cannot be said that, but for the defendant's conduct, the result in question would not have occurred, the fact that the defendant's conduct was by itself sufficient to cause the result provides an adequate basis for treating the defendant as a factual cause.8

-For prosecutions based on an omission, the principles codified in subsection (b) will rarely provide a useful test for assigning liability.
-Whereas factual causation generally presumes a chain of causal forces that affirmatively change the circumstances of the world, omissions do not affirmatively change the circumstances of the world; at most, they constitute failures to interfere with the changes made by other forces.
-That said, it is certainly possible for an omission to fall short of satisfying the principles
+For prosecutions based on an omission, the principles codified in subsection (b) will rarely provide a useful test for assigning liability.9 Whereas factual causation generally presumes a chain of causal forces that affirmatively change the circumstances of the world, omissions do not affirmatively change the circumstances of the world; at most, they constitute failures to interfere with the changes made by other forces.10 That

-&lt;sup>4 See, e.g., McKinnon v.
+4 See, e.g., McKinnon v.
 United States, 550 A.2d 915, 917 (D.C.
 1988); Matter of J.N., 406 A.2d 1275, 1287 (Newman, C.J., dissenting); D.C.
 Crim.
 Jur.
 Instr. § 4.230.